EdwinWenink/archive_fever/content/etc/blogroll.md

 Some links are here because I kept them open in a browser tab for too long, so I might not have read them carefully myself.
 I also bookmark stuff under [edwinwenink.xyz/microblog/](https://www.edwinwenink.xyz/microblog/), but those I have read for sure.
 I do try to organize links, but it doesn't always work out.
-At the bottom I collect links for finding more links, if you want to go through hyperspace.
+I collect links for finding more links under "Tiny Directories and Blogrolls," if you want to go through hyperspace.

 Intended to be permanently under construction.